-“Some of the most popular concepts amongst cafes and grocery stores were the free-from concepts and tied to that, an increase in health-focused ingredients such as probiotics and other fermented products, as well as ingredients that boast health claims such as activated charcoal and CBD oil.
+“Some of the most popular concepts among cafes and grocery stores were the free-from concepts and tied to that, an increase in health-focused ingredients such as probiotics and other fermented products, as well as ingredients that boast health claims such as activated charcoal and CBD oil.
 Reduced sugar is clearly labeled on most products, and the plant-based options have significantly multiplied over just the past couple of years.
 Labels of health claims and, more specifically, clean labels were hot topics as more and more companies are seeing their customers make purchasing decisions based off what goes into their products and what does not,” says Wynne Lewis, Global Brand and Marketing Manager for Food Cultures & Enzymes.

 “This aligns with our 2025 study where we identified convenient and healthy as a core dilemma for consumers as they look for healthy choices made simple.
 By refining, and in some cases, adding health benefits to convenient food products that consumers already love, like lattes, juices, and yogurts, consumers are able to satisfy their needs in exciting new ways,” adds Lewis.

 In one talk by Mark Cowan, Co-Founder of Happen UK, the theme was what is driving the change in dietary alternatives highlighting that there is a spectrum of vegan consumers from dietary, to environmental and ethical.